isabella232/offer-decisioning.en/help/offer-library/create-ranking-formulas.md

 Ranking formulas are expressed in **PQL syntax** and can leverage profile attributes, context data and offer attributes.
 For more on how to use the PQL syntax, refer to the [dedicated documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/pql/overview.html).

-Once a ranking formula has been created, you can assign it to a placement in an offer activity (see [Configure offers selection in activities](../offer-activities/configure-offer-selection.md)).
+Once a ranking formula has been created, you can assign it to a placement in a decision (see [Configure offers selection in activities](../offer-activities/configure-offer-selection.md)).

 ## Create a ranking formula {#create-ranking-formula}